ozoneplatform/ozp-iwc/docs/iwc_guide/client/apis/intents/invoke.md

 for notifications (broadcast to all widgets on the bus), triggering some background operation (shutdown utilities), offloading common tasks (visualizing data, compiling output files, converting documents), and much more.

 To invoke an intent, the `invoke` action is used:
 ```
-var intentsApi = client.intents();
+var jsonRef = iwc.intents.Reference("/application/view/json");
 var payload = {
     "Hello": "World!"
 };

-intentsApi.invoke("/application/view/json",{ entity: payload}).then(function(res){
+jsonRef.broadcast(payload).then(function(res){
-    // resolves when the intent was handled.
+    // resolves when the one ran handler has handled the intent request.
+    // resolves with the return value of the handler
 });
 ```

 Additionally, a callback can be added as a 3rd parameter to watch the status of the intent.

 The callback receives 2 parameters:
  1. `reply`: contains various information about an intent.
 For the introductory purposes of intent registrations, only `reply.entity` is covered here, other properties will be covered for more advanced intents in a later tutorial.
  2. `done`: A function to call to stop handling intent requests.
 Useful for conditionally stopping intent handling.

 | property | type   | description                                |